-Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems.
+Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems, and on the discharge thru hull for some head systems.
 It is necessary for the seacocks to be in the open position to operate the livewell and washdown systems.
 The open position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
 If the handle is perpendicular to the body of the valve, the seacock is in the closed position.

-All seacocks should be in the closed position if not in use, or if the boat is unattended, to prevent the taking on of water if a plumbing component fails.
+All seacocks should be in the closed position if not in use or if the boat is unattended to prevent the taking on of water if a plumbing component fails.